DO YOU HAVE A BACK-UP FOR YOUR BUSINESS?

 3. Internet access not needed

-2. Data will be preserved in the event of something happening within the business (such as fire)
+2. Data will be preserved in the event of something happening within the business (such as a fire)

-3. Backup data can be shared with a number of different remote locations
+3. backup data can be shared with a number of different remote locations

-When it comes to making a choice between onsite and offsite backup options, it is usually a matter of preference and internet speeds.
+When it comes to making a choice between onsite and offsite backup options, it is usually a matter of preference and internet speed.
 Some people prefer being able to monitor and keep track of their data.
 Others, however, choose offsite servers to store their data.